jentery/dh150/index.md

 * Rules and boundaries: How and where does the work draw boundaries?
 Where can't people go in the work, or what can't they do?
 * Embodiment: How and when does the work draw attention to people's unique, embodied experiences?
 How and when does it ignore or standardize those experiences?

-"Move" prompts considerations of *activity and anticipation*.
+"Move" prompts considerations of *agency and anticipation*.

 ---